ZalgoNoise/zlog/README.md

 ### Usage

 This section covers basic usage and typical use-cases of different modules in this library.
-There are several [individual examples](./examples/) to provide direct context, as well as the [Features](#features) section, which goes in-depth on each module and their functionality.
+There are several [individual examples](./examples/) to provide direct context, as well as the [Features](#features) section, which goes in-depth on each module and its functionality.
 In here you will find reference to certain actions, a snippet from the respective example and a brief explanation of what's happening.

 #### Simple Logger - [_example_](./examples/logger/simple_logger/simple_logger.go)